 The Ozarka College Foundation offers financial assistance in the form of scholarships and loans.
-To be eligible, students must enroll in at least 12 credit hours, be degree-seeking from Ozarka College, and have demonstrated financial need after completion of the federal application for student aid and other sources of assistance for which they may be eligible.
+To be eligible, students must enroll in at least 12 credit hours, be degree-seeking from Ozarka College, and have demonstrated financial need after completion of the Free Application for Federal Student Aid and other sources of assistance for which they may be eligible.
 Any student receiving Foundation funds must also maintain satisfactory academic progress according to financial aid guidelines to continue to qualify for Foundation assistance.